 Compost It!
 Composting service now available to all residents.

 UBC Waste Management will place a green container (about half the size of a recycle container) in your Garbage/Recycle room.
-UNA buildings participating in the composting project will receive composting guidelines and can purchase a kitchen container ($15 plus applicable taxes) to collect their kitchen scraps.
+UNA buildings participating in the composting project will receive composting guidelines and you can also purchase a kitchen container ($15 plus applicable taxes) to collect food scraps.
 Kitchen containers are to be emptied into the larger green container in your garbage/recycling room and will be picked up weekly by UBC Waste Management.

 Replacement charcoal filters for compost bins now available!